practicalli/spacemacs/spacemacs-basics/working-with-projects/searching-projects.md

 # Searching Projects

-`SPC s p` (`helm-swoop`) enables a a fuzzy logic search through the content of all the files in the current project.
+`SPC /` and `SPC s p` (`spacemacs/helm-project-smart-do-search`) enables a a fuzzy logic search through the content of all the files in the current project.
 A helm pop-up displays, typing a pattern shows matching lines from all the files in the project.

 Use `C-j` and `C-k` to move down and up through the search results.